chris-dura/devigner-setup/README.md

 ```

 # Install [MAMP](http://www.mamp.info/en/)
 More saavy users may have a need to run specific web server configurations, but MAMP is the easiest way I've found to get a web server up and running.
+- Download MAMP (free)
+- Launch MAMP and open **Preferences...**
-Download MAMP (free), change the ports to 80 and 3306, select the `~/Sites` folder as your document root, click *Start Servers*.
-Now, open Chrome and browse to http://localhost/ and you should see the `Sites` directory listing... it works!
+- Change the web and MySQL ports to 80 and 3306
+- Set Web Server to the `~/Sites` folder as your document root
+- Click **Start Servers** and browse to http://localhost/ and you should see the `Sites` directory listing... it works!

 ----